kenmoini/kenmoini.com/site/content/en/post/2026/03/azure-to-lab-connectivity.md

 ## Unifi Routing Setup

-Now if you just need to get to assets on-prem FROM Azure, you can skip this next step, but I like bi-directional communication when possible - helps make sure things are working right on both ends.
+Now if you just need to get *TO* assets on-prem *FROM* inside of Azure, you can skip this next step, but I like bi-directional communication when possible - helps make sure things are working right on both ends.

-1. In the Unifi Network dashboard, navigate to Settings > Policy Engine > Policy Table.
+1. In the Unifi Network dashboard, navigate to **Settings > Policy Engine > Policy Table**.
-2. Create a new Static Route - should be a Gateway type, Distance of 1, and give the Next Hop Address the Public IP Address from the Virtual Network Gateway in Azure.
+2. Create a new **Static Route** - should be a Gateway type, Distance of 1, and give the Next Hop Address the Public IP Address from the Virtual Network Gateway in Azure.
 3. Set a destination network, in this case it's the Azure VNet being `10.0.0.0/20`

 With that configured you should now be able to connect to Azure resources from the on-premise environment!
 I tested by doing an SSH connection test to one of the ARO nodes, didn't have the SSH key but still good to test the connection/firewall/security groups are acting right.